MileHacker Logo

 Resources for Accessibility

-For detailed accessibility information at specific venues, in direct contact with the establishment before your visit is a good approach.
+For detailed accessibility information at specific venues, direct interaction with the establishment before your visit is a good approach.
 The official Visit Saudi website further offers general guidance.